The Effect of Scientific Misconduct on a Researcher’s Career

 In 1926 Austrian biologist Paul Kammerer challenged Darwin’s theory of evolution with experiments on toads supporting the rival Lamarckian theory.
 Counterclaims suggested his toad’s supposed acquired characteristics (black foot pads) were fake, produced by injecting black ink.
 Six weeks after the India ink charge was made, Kammerer committed suicide.

-Most examples of scientific misconduct are not as dramatic as those above but can still have negative effects.
+Scientific misconduct examples are not as dramatic as those above but can still have negative effects.
 Consequences include failure to receive promotions, loss of editorships, drying up of research grants, and reluctance of graduate students to join a research group.

 In one case I know of a polymer researcher claimed a breakthrough and used his visibility to secure a higher position at another company.
 But as years passed it was generally recognized that the researcher had “oversold the curability of his polymers, if not out and out lied about it” in the words of a colleague of mine.
 The researcher’s name became a byword for nonreproducible results, he was shunted to a less responsible position, and he eventually took early retirement.